 Code to read sensor values is located in the sensors subdirectory.
 With the exception of the dilatometer (discussed in Section 2.7), all sensors used in this project produce an analogue output.
-After conditioning and signal processing, this arrives at an analogue input pin on the BeagleBone as a signal in the range $0 \rightarrow 1.8V$ .
-The sensors currently controlled by the software are:
+After conditioning and signal processing, this arrives at an analogue input pin on the BeagleBone as a signal in the range $0 \to 1.8$ V. The sensors currently controlled by the software are: